Agency (psychology): Instrumental agency

 According to Gergely, instrumental agents are intentional agents that exhibit actions in order to realize their goal states in the environment.
 The recognition of instrumental agents has been investigated by numerous experiments in human infants, and also in non-human apes.
 These studies reveal that when an agent exhibits an instrumental action it is expected by human infants to achieve its goal in an efficient manner, which is rational in terms of efforts in a given context.

-On the other hand, it is also expected by infants that an agent should have a clear goal-state to be achieved.
-Gergely said, “Before the end of their first year, infants can track others’ subjective motivations.”
+On the other hand, it is also expected by infants that an agent should have a clear goal state to be achieved.
+Gergely said, "Before the end of their first year, infants can track others' subjective motivations."
 This suggests that infants understand that humans and other potential agents act in order to achieve some goal whether the goal is seen or unseen.
 Gergely went on to postulate that infants judge potentially instrumental actions based on how efficiently that action seems to help propel the potential agent towards forward progress in the goal.

 In practice, instrumental agency seems to fluctuate with various conditions, or at least the ability to exercise instrumental agency does.
-One of these conditions appear to be political/social, indicating that lower access to food or undernutrition has a bidirectional influence on women’s agency in East African countries.
+One of these conditions appears to be political/social, indicating that lower access to food or undernutrition has a bidirectional influence on women's agency in East African countries.